Cheletropic reaction: Theoretical analysis

 In the pericyclic transition state, a small molecule donates two electrons to the ring.
-The reaction process can be shown using two different geometries, the small molecule can approach in a linear or non-linear fashion.
+The reaction process can occur in two different geometries: the small molecule can approach in a linear or non-linear fashion.
 In the linear approach, the electrons in the orbital of the small molecule are pointed directly at the π-system.
 In the non-linear approach, the orbital approaches at a skew angle.

 The π-system's ability to rotate as the small molecule approaches is crucial in forming new bonds.
 The direction of rotation will be different depending on how many π-electrons are in the system.
-Shown below is a diagram of a two-electron fragment approaching a four-electron π-system using frontier molecular orbitals.
 The rotation will be disrotatory if the small molecule approaches linearly and conrotatory if the molecule approaches non-linearly.
 Disrotatory and conrotatory are sophisticated terms expressing how the bonds in the π-system are rotating.
 Disrotatory means opposite directions while conrotatory means the same direction.
-This is also depicted in the diagram below.

-Using Hückel's Rule, one can tell if the π-system is aromatic or antiaromatic.
+Using Hückel's rule, one can tell if the π-system is aromatic or antiaromatic.
 If aromatic, linear approaches use disrotatory motion while non-linear approaches use conrotatory motion.
 The opposite goes with an anti-aromatic system.
 Linear approaches will have conrotatory motion while non-linear approaches will have disrotatory motion.

 Cheletropic reactions involving SO2

 Thermodynamics

 In 1995, Suarez and Sordo showed that sulfur dioxide when reacted with butadiene and isoprene gives two different products depending on the mechanism.
 This was shown experimentally and using ab initio calculations.
 A kinetic and thermodynamic product are both possible, but the thermodynamic product is more favorable.
 The kinetic product arises from a Diels–Alder reaction, while a cheletropic reaction gives rise to a more thermodynamically stable product.
 The cheletropic pathway is favored because it gives rise to a more stable five-membered ring adduct.
-The scheme below shows the difference between the two products, the path to the right shows the more stable thermodynamic product, while the path to the left shows the kinetic product.